-Cocaine is a powerfully addictive stimulant drug made from the leaves of the coca plant native to South America.
+Cocaine is a powerfully addictive stimulant drug – meaning it increases your activity – made from the leaves of the coca plant from South America.
 Cocaine comes in two forms:

 Crack is a form of cocaine that has been processed to make a rock crystal that people smoke.
 The term “crack” refers to the cracking sound the rocks make when they are heated.
-To make crack, the powder cocaine is mixed with ammonia or baking soda and water and then heated to produce the crystal.
-Crack is smoked in a small glass pipe.
+To make crack, the powder cocaine is mixed with ammonia or baking soda and water, then heated to produce the crystal.
+Crack is smoked in a small, glass pipe.
 The crystal is heated to produce vapors that are absorbed into the blood through the lungs.

 Because a cocaine high usually doesn’t last very long, people take it again and again to try to keep feeling good.
 Once addicted, people who are trying to quit taking cocaine might:

 - Act nervous and restless